Megan Tandy Team Canada PyeongChang 2018Vincent Ethier/COC

 The top 60 biathletes from the sprint compete in the pursuit.
 Starting in order of their sprint finish, they are essentially pursuing the sprint gold medallist, meaning the first to cross the finish line is the winner.
 The event consists of five laps of a 2.5km loop for men and a 2km loop for women, separated by four shooting rounds, the first two in prone position and the last two in standing position.
 For every missed shot, the biathletes must ski a 150m penalty loop.

 There are just 30 entries in the mass start events to match the number of positions in the shooting range.
-Those will include the top 15 in the World Cup standings and the Olympic medal winners in the individual, sprint and pursuit events.
+Those will include the top 15 in the World Cup standings and the Olympic medal winners in the individual, sprint, and pursuit events.
 There are five laps of a 3km loop for men and a 2.5km loop for women with four shooting rounds, the first two in prone position and the last two in standing position.
 The punishment for missed shots is to ski the 150m penalty loop.
 The first competitor to cross the finish line is the winner.

 Each of the four biathletes on a relay team complete two rounds of shooting (first prone, then standing) separated by three laps of a 2.5km loop for men and a 2km loop for women.
 The first biathletes for each team start simultaneously and after finishing their leg must tag the next team member to go out.
 The first team to have its final member cross the finish line is the winner.
 Each biathlete carries three spare rounds of ammunition which must be loaded individually by hand if any target is not hit with the first five shots.
 Any remaining missed targets result in having to ski the 150m penalty loop.